chaolinzhanglab/PlotPWM.jl/README.md

 ```
 using PlotPWM

-# Given a position frequency matrix (each column sums to 1)
+# Given a position frequency matrix (PFM), where each column sums to 1

 pfm =  [0.01  1.0  0.98  0.0   0.0   0.0   0.98  0.0   0.18  1.0
         0.98  0.0  0.01  0.19  0.0   0.96  0.01  0.89  0.03  0.0